gbrunner/developing-with-imagery/Week 8/README.md

 - [xView Baseline Results](https://medium.com/picterra/the-xview-dataset-and-baseline-results-5ab4a1d0f47f)

 #### Objective
 The objective of this Assignment is to test how accurately the xView model detects objects around Khartoum International Airport in Sudan and Hatfield International Airport in Atlanta.
+You can learn more about these datasets here: https://spacenetchallenge.github.io/.

+1. Khartoum Airport: Run the deep learning model using Detect Objects Using Deep Learning using the multires.pd model.
+Note that

+2. Hatfield Airport: Run the deep learning model using Detect Objects Using Deep Learning using the multires.pd model.
+In order for this to work, you will have to process the Hatfield Airport images into a 30 cm pixel pansharped RGB image with pixels that scale from 0 to 255.
+Create a raster function chain to process the PAN and MS images into a 30 cm pixel image that will work with the multires.pb model.
+That function chain will look something like:
+Extract Bands Function -> Pansharpen Function -> Resample Function -> Stretch Function